What sets ICEA’s certifications apart from other certifications in the childbirth education or the doula field?

 - NOT use their credentials for Childbirth Education, Birth Doula or Postpartum Doula.

-- This inactive status is for a period of three years.
-At the end of three years the member needs to either become active or forfeit their certification.
+- This inactive status is for a maximum period of three years.
+At the end of three years the individual needs to either become active by paying their recertification fee and verifying their 24 CEUs within the last 3 years, or forfeit their certification.

 What can I do if I let my certification expire?

-1) If an ICEA member’s certification has expired up to 12 months past their rectification date, the individual will be required to:
+1) If a prior ICEA Certified Professional’s certification has expired up to 12 months past their rectification date, the individual will be required to:

 - update their contact hours to meet the requirement of 24 contact hours in 3 years

-2) If an ICEA member’s certification has expired past 12 months but under 2 years from their recertification date, the individual will be required to use the experienced pathway to obtain current certification.
+2) If a prior ICEA Certified Professional’s certification has expired past 12 months but under 2 years from their recertification date, the individual will be required to use the experienced pathway to obtain current certification.
 The reinstated certification period begins when the individual has passed the certification examination.

-3) If an ICEA member’s certification has expired past 2 years (at least one certification cycle) from their recertification date, the individual will be required to use the traditional pathway to obtain current certification.
+3) If a prior ICEA Certified Professional’s certification has expired past 2 years from their recertification date, the individual will be required to use the traditional pathway to obtain current certification.
 If the individual has an active certification with an ICEA approved organization, and has been actively teaching/practicing for a minimum of two years, they may utilize the experienced pathway.
 The reinstated certification period begins when the individual has passed the certification examination.